snow-man999/The-blockchain---IRITA/README.md

 5. **Digital asset modeling and trading**: It supports a flexible modeling of the multiple structures of digital asset data.
 IRITA is based on NFT (non-fungible token), and supports asset digitalization in various fields such as supply chain, intellectual property, medical treatment, and evidence storage.

 6. **Big data support**: IRITA's built-in storage layer supports cloud storage and distributed storage, and supports efficient on-chain data life-cycle query through the combination of database and chain data.

+`If you have any question with this project, feel free to reach out.`